Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher

 The paper is organized as follows.
 Section~\ref{sec-prel} provides essential background material.
-In Section \ref{sec-ccd}, we establish the theory of inner $c$-differentials and their relationship to existing frameworks.
+In Section~\ref{sec-ccd}, we establish the theory of inner $c$-differentials and their relationship to existing concepts.
 Section~\ref{sec-cddt-model} develops our distinguisher methodology.
-Sections~\ref{sec:Kuz1} and \ref{sec:Kuz2} present our analysis of Kuznyechik, including detailed cryptanalytic results.
+Sections~\ref{sec:Kuz1} and~\ref{sec:Kuz2} present our statistical analysis of Kuznyechik.
+Section~\ref{sec:part} presents explicit multi-round $c$-differential trails.
 Section~\ref{conc} concludes with implications for cipher security.